 Our covens guide to hyssop magical properties and uses.
-Learn how to use this easy grown herb for cleansing and purification rituals within your own spellwork.
+Learn how to use this easily grown herb for cleansing and purification rituals within your own spellwork.

-The main magical property of hyssop center around cleansing, protection and purification.
-It can be used either as the dried herb or as an oil.
-Highly versatile and potent it’s origins stretch back far into the history of witchcraft and still has a lot of modern day usage.
+The main magical property of hyssop centers around cleansing, protection and purification.
+It can be used either as a dried herb or as an oil.
+Highly versatile and potent it’s origins stretch back far into the history of witchcraft and still has a lot of modern-day usage.

 You may have heard of plants in the Lamiceae family, some related herbs, such as mint, rosemary, and basil.
 You may not know about their flowery cousin, hyssop, an herbaceous and sweet-scented plant that is used for more than just cooking.